solradguy/solradguy/README.md

 ![](https://www.fightersgeneration.com/characters3/roboky-lpetal.gif)
 JO or LEE (he/him) <br>
 <br>
-I like music, Guilty Gear, The Binding of Isaac,<br>
+I like music, Guilty Gear & The Binding of Isaac <br>
-Fear & Hunger, JJK, Trigun, Typology & YKW +<br>
+more about my ints -> https://baiken.straw.page <br>
 I also code & have a nekoweb in the works #Yay<br>
 <br>
 Don't be afraid to talk to me (^_^)b <br>